 Protecting the Databases

 The attackers used the cleartext credentials to access databases containing all the data they would later steal.
 By protecting their databases with a credential authentication wall, Equifax demonstrated that they deemed the information within the databases sensitive enough to warrant an extra layer of security.
 While most organizations do not store as much sensitive data as Equifax, all organizations to contain data that is valuable to attackers.
 Data such as credit card numbers, personnel information, and financial information is valuable on black markets and a target for outside attackers.
-If your organization possesses information such as this, stronger security measures should be considered to protect databases, such as certificates and/or MFA as mentioned above.
+If your organization possesses information such as this, stronger security measures should be considered to protect databases.

 The Leak, Importance of Certificate Expiration Notifications